andrejz2010/Module-AuthSecurity-Java/README.md

 ## Getting started
 1. Clone this repository
-2. Open the repo in IntelliJ
+2. Execute `./gradlew run` in the console
-3. Run the `Run app` run configuation using the green play arrow
 4. Go to `http://localhost:8080/` to see the app running